Vijayabaskar56/astro-blog/src/content/posts/compiler-desing.md

+---
+slug: compiler-desing
+title: Understanding the phases of a Compiler - A Visual Guide
+description: Compilers are complex systems that translate high-level programming languages into machine code that can be executed by a computer.
+This process involves multiple stages, each with its own responsibility.
+In this blog post, we will explore the different phases of a compiler, supported by a sequence diagram that visually represents the interactions between these phases.
+image: ../attachments/100.jpg
+date: 2025-02-01T16:42:04Z
+lastmod: 2025-02-01T16:42:04Z
+hidden: false
+---

 # Understanding the Phases of a Compiler - A Visual Guide

 Compilers are complex systems that translate high-level programming languages into machine code that can be executed by a computer.
 This process involves multiple stages, each with its own responsibility.
 In this blog post, we will explore the different phases of a compiler, supported by a sequence diagram that visually represents the interactions between these phases.